BTBurke/vatinator/docs/index.md

 #### Security

 Data is encrypted at rest, backed up encrypted, and deleted when it's no longer needed.
-The server is locked down hard and I guarantee it's more secure than OpenNet.
+The server is very likely more secure than OpenNet.

 #### How it's built

-It's built by a guy you know using battle-tested technologies and 20 years of (semi-professional) programming experience.
+It's built using battle-tested technologies and many years of (semi-professional) programming experience.
 Countless hours have been spent so that you and I don't have to hand-type crap into excel forms.

 ## How can I help?